Jwindustries/IT-1025/README.md

 ## Week 6 of IT 1025

 SQLQuery.png is a example of some SQL code that I used to query a database.
-In it I selected all data from the table OrderDetails where the order quanitaty is greater than 20 and then sorted the order by ProductID.
+In it I selected all data from the table OrderDetails where the order quantity is greater than 20 and then sorted the order by ProductID.
 This produced a table of the resulting Order Details.